 Interpreters shall be paid pursuant to Ala.
 Code (1975) § 15-1-3.
 Interpreters shall be paid for the time in court providing interpreter services plus expenses for travel.
-An interpreter's rate of pay shall be determined by the interpreter's level of certification.
-(See Attachment B.)
+An interpreter's rate of pay shall be determined by the interpreter's level of certification. (www.Alacourt.gov under ICON "INTERPRETERS")